Seven Bankers: History

-Following the election, the seven bankers became the main power behind Russian politics and economy.
-Between 1996 and 2000 they gained control over the most valuable state enterprises in the natural resource and metal sectors and unofficially manipulated Yeltsin and his decisions.
-According to Boris Berezovsky, they acted through Anatoly Chubais — an architect of privatization in Russia and Yeltsin's right-hand man who granted access to him at any time.
+Following the election, the Seven Bankers became the main power behind Russian politics and economy.
+Between 1996 and 2000, they gained control over the most valuable state enterprises in the natural resource and metal sectors and unofficially manipulated Yeltsin and his decisions.
+According to Boris Berezovsky, they acted through Anatoly Chubais—an architect of privatization in Russia and Yeltsin's right-hand man who granted access to him at any time.

-All this resulted in further impoverishment of the population, criminalization of businesses and the infamous 1998 Russian financial crisis.
+All this resulted in further impoverishment of the population, criminalization of businesses and the 1998 Russian financial crisis.
 This was also the time when the word oligarch grew in popularity, substituting the New Russian nouveau riche term (both with extremely negative subtext).
 The 1999 saw the sudden rise to power of the unknown FSB officer Vladimir Putin.
-Boris Berezovsky and his associates claimed that it was him who single-handedly promoted Putin and insisted on his candidature as a Prime-minister and a President.
+Boris Berezovsky and his associates claimed that it was him who single-handedly promoted Putin and insisted on his candidature as Prime Minister and President.

-Yet the following years saw a quick demise of most of the seven bankers and the rise of the new generation of "manageable" Russian oligarchy.
+Yet the following years saw a quick demise of most of the Seven Bankers and the rise of the new generation of "manageable" Russian oligarchy.
 Khodorkovsky, Berezovsky and Gusinsky turned into personae non gratae in Russia.
-Khodorkovsky lost his business as well as freedom in 2003, while Berezovsky and Gusinsky left Russia in 2000.
-Smolensky still owns significant companies, but lost his political influence.
+Berezovsky and Gusinsky left Russia in 2000, while Khodorkovsky lost his business as well as freedom in 2003 and was exiled in 2013.
 Vinogradov died in 2008.
 On 23 March 2013, Berezovsky was found dead at his home, Titness Park, at Sunninghill, near Ascot in Berkshire.
+Smolensky still owned significant companies till 2019, but lost his political influence.
+He died in 2024.